OanhMimi/OanhMimi/README.md

 - 💞️ I’m looking to collaborate on **Open Source**

-- ⚡ Fun fact: I love to take my dog on long walks and doodle on my ipad](I love to take my dog on long walks and doodle on my ipad
+- ⚡ Fun fact: I love to take my dog on long walks and doodle on my ipad

 - 👨‍💻 All of my projects are available at **[portfolio Link]**